CryptosOdysseus/AALE-Contributions/AAA-Agency-Law .md

 **Chris comment:**

->_Then how do we define / refine the capacity of an AALE to act as an Agent ?
+>_Then how do we define / refine the capacity of an AALE to act as an Agent?_

 #